-The dragon flicks its forked tongue to taste the air; it detects the smell of blood.
+The dragon flicks its forked tongue to taste the air.
+It detects the smell of blood.
 It has a strong sense of smell and can detect carrion (a long-dead animal) from six miles away.
-After slowly following the deer's blood trail for hours, they meet for the final time in a clearing in the woods.
-The deer is lying down and can no longer flee or even fight back against the dragon.
-The dragon makes a quick meal of the deer, consuming nearly all of the deer's flesh.
-Then the dragon slinks back to the tall grasses to rest and digest its enormous meal-the dragon has consumed nearly 80 percent of its body weight in this one meal.
+It follows the deer for hours.
+They meet for the final time in a clearing in the woods.
+The deer is lying down and can no longer flee or even fight back.
+The dragon makes a quick meal of it, consuming nearly all of the deer.
+Then it slinks back to the tall grasses to rest and digest its enormous meal-the dragon has consumed nearly 80 percent of its body weight in this one meal.

-Komodo dragons are the largest lizards in the world, growing to be more than 10 feet long and weighing more than 300 pounds.
-They're also one of only a handful of venomous lizards in the world and the fact that they're venomous was only discovered in 2009.
-Before then, scientists thought that it was the aggressive bacteria living in the dragon's mouth that sickened and eventually brought down its prey.
+Komodo dragons are the largest lizards in the world, growing to be more than 10 feet and weigh more than 300 pounds.
+They're also one of only a handful of venomous lizards in the world.
+The fact that they're venomous, though, was only recently discovered in 2009.
+Before then, scientists thought that it was the aggressive bacteria living in the dragon's mouth that eventually brought down its prey.

 Komodo dragons are named for Komodo Island, one of the Indonesian islands upon which they live.
 However, Komodo dragons can also be found on some other Indonesian islands within Komodo National Park.
-These include Gili Montang, Gili Dasami, and Rinca-which currently hosts the largest dragon population.
-Today, there are only about 3,000 dragons left in the wild as a result of poaching and loss of habitat.
+These include Gili Montang, Gili Dasami, and Rinkca-which currently hosts the largest dragon population.
+Today, there are only about 3,000 dragons left in the wild.